orionrobots/orionrobots.github.io/_posts/2014-04-09-the-reality-of-repair.md

 Now the reality.
 Even the best electronics guru or repair technician is incapable of this feat with our current electronics.

-YouTube electronics favourites like Dave Jones, Jeri Ellsworth and Limor Freid could not do this.
+YouTube electronics favourites like Dave Jones, Jeri Ellsworth and Limor Fried could not do this.
 Jeri has just about made a working transistor in her home lab - which is really awesome, and deserves respect.
 It also highlights how hard it is to reproduce any of our current technology without the weight of a massive company and fabrication system.

 It takes hours and sometimes days to diagnose a fault on a damaged board.
 The repair could be repairing a joint, bypassing something, but most often it is a part has blown!
 Ouch.

-There are no ic's I know that you can open up and fix the fused silicon on, and (I stand to be corrected) no engineers I know who could do this.
+There are no ICs I know that you can open up and fix the fused silicon on, and (I stand to be corrected) no engineers I know who could do this.
 You probably need a new device and unless it's a jellybean common device which you have stock of, you may have to order it, and even find code to flash it with.
 This is at least a week elapsed time.

 Perhaps the advanced cultures of sci fi have built stuff with repair in mind, making stuff accessible and well documented with schematics on the inside of the cover ( you do see this in sci fi), and maybe the fault is our industry where repair and reuse is pretty much the enemy of our current economic system.
 Or perhaps this is pure fantasy and sufficiently advanced tech with a high level of integration is simply not repairable this way.